 "Some signs of 'quiet quitting' are unexplained absences and turnover.
 Other signs are more subtle, such as turning off a camera during video-conferencing meetings or when employees aren't actively participating.
 But he acknowledges many of the signs aren't always detectable early on, which is why employers should survey, assess and review their workforce," Pemberton describes.

 Designing an Employee Engagement program takes time because it has to fit the company's culture and the employees' needs with the employers' resources.
-Still, these are the 13 best practices for engaged and loyal employees according to Employee Recognition expert company Nectar:
+Still, these are the 13 best practices for engaged and loyal employees according to Employee Recognition expert company Nectar.
+Try them and avoid 'quiet quitting' and 'career cushioning' within your teams!

 Have you witnessed 'Quiet Quitting' in your company?
 Tell us how you or the HR department address this issue in the comments.